SaraMWillis/example-docs/docs/support_and_training/faqs/open_on_demand_issues/index.md

       <pre><code>
 conda config --set auto_activate_base false
       </code></pre>
       This will prevent conda from auto-activating when you first log in and allow you to have more control over your environment.
-When you'd like to activate anaconda, run conda activate.
-See this example for information running anaconda workflows in batch with auto-activation disabled.
+When you'd like to activate Anaconda, run <code>conda activate</code>.
   </p>
 </div>